WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

     - Mozilla Firefox 61.0.1 or higher
     - Microsoft Edge 79 or higher

- -  External container image for OpenSearch 2.3.0 (an Elasticsearch based technology).
+ -  External container image for OpenSearch 2.19.5.

- -  External container image for Keycloak V22.0.0 (only for IBM Workload Automation users).
+ -  External container image for Keycloak V22.0.5 (only for IBM Workload Automation users).
 Optional, if you want to access AIDA UI from outside the Dynamic Workload Console.
 IBM Z Workload Automation users can only access AIDA UI from the alert widget in the Workload Dashboard of the Dynamic Workload Console.

- - **OpenSearch (an Elasticsearch based technology)** - To store and analyze data.
+ - **OpenSearch** - To store and analyze data.

- -  Before starting AIDA installation, verify that `vm.max_map_count` parameter for Elasticsearch is at minimum 262144 on the host machine (not inside the container).
+ -  Before starting AIDA installation, verify that `vm.max_map_count` parameter for Opensearch is at minimum 262144 on the host machine (not inside the container).

     -  To get the current value, run the command: `sysctl vm.max_map_count`